1925 - 2005

 Traude Schrattenecke worked with Carl Orff and Gunild Keetman to develop the dance pedagogy for Orff Schulwerk.

-She Studied and danced with Mary Wigman 1886-1973 born Karoline Sophie Marie Wiegmann - the Mother of Modern Dance
+Traude studied and preformed with Mary Wigman 1886-1973 born Karoline Sophie Marie Wiegmann - the Mother of Modern Dance - PICTURES OF MARY WIGMAN

 Karen Ellis a 1973 Orff Schulwerk graduate was taught by Ms. Traude Schrattenecker, a professor at the Orff Institute and the Royal Conservatory of Music at the University of Toronto starting in 1970.